mogilivishal/bias-aware-image-search-system-using-deep-learning-and-fairness-driven-re-ranking-algorithms/README.md

 ## 📚 Academic Contribution

-This project was submitted as a **conference paper** in ACM-style format for the **CS516 – Fairness and Ethics in AI** course at the University of Illinois at Chicago.
+This project was submitted as a **conference paper** in ACM-style format for the **CS516 – Responsible Data Science and Algorithmic Fairness** course at the University of Illinois at Chicago.

 - 📄 Title: *Mitigating Gender Bias in Search Engines*
 - 🧑‍💻 Authors: Vishal Goud Mogili, Hemalatha Ningappa Kondakundi, Niketan Doddamani